-Or you can simply run following line by line in Powershell.
+Or you can simply run the following line by line in Powershell.

 Set-Service is the cmdlet that can modify the StartupType, Status, Description, and Displayname properties of a service.
 You can start, stop, and suspend service with the help of the Set-Service cmdlet.

 Here, Set-Service is looking for RemoteRegistry Service and set this service to start automatically.
-And -passthru indicates that if you are already running this service then ignore it else runs it automatically.
+And -passthru indicates that if you are already running this service then ignore it else run it automatically.

-Powershell Script File which displays List of all User RDP connection
+Powershell Script File which displays a List of all User RDP connection

 The below script will list all users' RDP Connections History.